-Converting your computer into a Home Entertainment Center
+Convert your Windows PC into a Home Theater

-With Zoom Player, you can instantly convert any PC into a Home Entertainment Center or Home Theater PC (HTPC) with no specialized hardware requirement or operating system (Zoom Player runs on practically every version of Windows).
+With Zoom Player, you can instantly convert any Windows PC into a Home Entertainment Center or Home Theater PC (HTPC) with your existing hardware.

 Step #1 - Installation: